- About CED

-- Have a flash drive or external harddrive for when you create things in the Computer Lab you want to work on from your Laptop.
+- Have a flash drive or external hard drive for when you create things in the computer lab you then want to work on from your personal laptop.

-Once no longer eligible for a CalNet identity, such as when you graduate, there is a grace period that will allow you to continue to access limited services (such as bMail and bCal).
+Your CalNet expires once no longer eligible for a CalNet identity, such as when you graduate.
+There is a grace period that will allow you to continue to access limited services (such as bMail and bCal).
 You will receive an email notifying you that your account is about to expire and what needs to be done to move or continue your accounts.
 A sample of expiration dates are below, but here is a link to the full list of current grace periods.